Applying for Admission

 Graduate Record Exam (GRE) Scores

 In addition to the main application, the applicant should order electronic reporting of GRE General Test scores from ETS.
 (Use institutional code 5496.)
 These scores must be received by the application deadline.
+The test date must be within 5 years of the date of the submission of the application.
 (Note that the Psychology GRE Subject Test is not required.)
 Three letters of recommendation are also required, and the writers must submit these letters through ApplyYourself (following instructions in the application).

 Letters of Recommendation